Showing posts with label stroll. Show all posts

 On April 11, Hubby and I attended the Social Security Retirement Dinner at Red Lobster.

-On April 12, I worked at Killen Bookstore from 9–1 P.M.
+On April 12, I worked at Killen Bookstore from 9:00 A.M. to 1:00 P.M.

-April 13, Stormed all-day
+April 13, Stormed all day

-April 21, Attended Blue Star Dedication Train Depot Museum Decatur
+April 21, Attended Blue Star Dedication, Train Depot Museum, Decatur

-April 28, Attended Walking tour Athens State University Library, Delmore Museum & Founders Hall
+April 28, Attended Walking tour, Athens State University Library, Delmore Museum & Founders Hall

 MAY